-

 Course Overview

-The programme combines thesis and taught modules.
-All students must complete a major dissertation (c.80,000 words).
-The taught modules which are delivered in years one and two provide course participants with the opportunity to widen their knowledge and skill base as well as feeding into the development of their thesis work.
+All students complete a major dissertation (c.80,000 words, 330ects) alongside a range of taught modules (30ects).
+The taught modules, which are delivered across year one and two, provide programme participants with the opportunity to widen their disciplinary knowledge and skill base to inform the development of their thesis work.

 Programme aims

-- To prepare programme participants to conduct high quality policy and practice-relevant research and programme evaluation with children and young people
+• To prepare programme participants to conduct high quality policy and practice-relevant research with children and youth;

-- To provide graduates with the set of generic work-skills to facilitate their successful entry into the full range of employment settings
+• To provide graduates with the set of transferable work-skills to facilitate their successful entry into a full range of employment settings.

 Programmes Available